atagtm/yt-vlc/README.md

 Simply open a YouTube link in VLC.

 ### Setup
-Change your settings in VLC, related to subtitles and prefered resolution
+Change your settings in VLC, related to subtitle languages and the prefered video resolution